US Water & Air Testing

 4. ACCESSING THE WELL

-• Locate and determine how the liquid sanitation will be poured into the well.
-Many well heads have a plug that can be removed or an air vent that can be removed.
-If the well cap itself needs to be removed this might involve some plumbing and/or electrical.
-If it is a shallow dug well, typically the lid can simply be removed.
+Turn off the electricity to the well at the breaker panel.
+Next, locate how the liquid sanitation for chlorine disinfection will be poured into the well.
+Many well heads have a plug that can be removed or an air vent that can be accessed.
+If the well cap itself needs to be removed, this might involve some plumbing and/or electrical work.
+For a shallow dug well, the lid can typically be easily removed.

 5. POUR THE SANITIZING LIQUID INTO THE WELL

-• Some wells have obstructions that may prevent solid or powder products from getting to the water within the well.
-So, if a powder or pellet product was purchased it needs to be dissolved in water within 5 gallon buckets to pour into the well.
-A liquid product should be diluted with water within 5 gallon buckets.
+Some wells may have obstructions that can hinder solid or powder products from reaching the water within the well.
+Therefore, if you have purchased a powder or pellet product for chlorine disinfection, it should be dissolved in water within 5-gallon buckets before being poured into the well.
+Similarly, a liquid product designed for water sanitation should be diluted with water in 5-gallon buckets.
+To ensure a smooth process, use a clean funnel to carefully pour the liquid through the previously determined access point.

 6. CHLORINATION DISBURSEMENT

-• Connect a hose from the building and route it to the well.
-Run water through the hose until the chlorination can be smelled coming out of the hose.
-Run the chlorinated water back down into the well, rinse the walls of the well casing if possible.
-After a few minutes turn the hose off.
+The electric will need to be turned back on for the next step, so please do so safely.
+Connect a hose from the building and route it to the well.
+Run water through the hose until the odor of chlorine disinfection can be detected coming out of the hose.
+Direct the chlorinated water back down into the well, rinsing the walls of the well casing if possible.
+After a few minutes, turn the hose off.
+Then, run water through each faucet until the chlorinated smell is noticeable, and shut the faucet off immediately.
+It's important to avoid sending too much chlorinated water down the drains, as this can negatively impact the beneficial bacteria within the septic system and disrupt water sanitation.

 7. WAITING AND FLUSHING